 You can get a lot of Canon 7D Accessories and 7D Mark II accessories too, but which gadgets re worthwhile and which ones are junk.
 This post will help you choose.

 The number of gadgets and add-ons is staggering if you considers lenses, flash accessories, camera bags, filters, memory cards, tripods, monopods, lens caps, shutter cords and all of the video camera possibilities as well.

-The Canon 7D is compatible with over 60 Canon EF and EF-S lenses as well as the entire line of EOS System accessories.
+The Canon 7D and 7D Mark II cameras are compatible with over 60 Canon EF and EF-S lenses as well as the entire line of EOS System accessories.

 I'll exclude all Canon Camera Lenses from this discussion and limit it to some of the more unique additional components that you can add to your Canon equipment arsenal.

 The Canon RC-6 wireless remote control is an interesting accessory to consider.

 You can use it to take self portraits or when you want to include yourself in a group pose.